linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/19 Corporate Applications.md

 employees will value compensation options differently.
 Such a difference in valuation can occur for any compensation other than immediate cash.

 Accounting standards require that companies deduct the cost to the company.
 The goal is to measure cost to nonemployee shareholders, not value to employees.
-For example, suppose a company grants employees nontradable membership in a golf club costing  $15,000 per year.
+For example, suppose a company grants employees nontradable membership in a golf club costing  \$15,000 per year.
 An employee who does not play golf might value the membership at zero.
-Nevertheless, shareholders bear the$ 15,000 cost.
+Nevertheless, shareholders bear the\$ 15,000 cost.
 The fact that the employee discounts the membership's value does not reduce the cost to the firm.
 For shareholders, the issue is how much options cost the company, given the behavior of employees.

 Valuation Inputs.
 SFAS 123R calls for the valuation to measure fair market value of the option.
 This requires that companies estimate the likely behavior of employees with respect to exercise and forfeiture of options, and also that the company estimate prospective volatility and dividends.[12]
 To illustrate several practical issues in measuring cost to the company, we again consider Microsoft as an example.
 In accord with SFAS 123, Microsoft in 1999 valued its options using the Black-Scholes formula and disclosed this value in a footnote.
 The options vested in  $4\frac{1}{2}$  years and expired after 7 years.
 Here is the discussion from Microsoft's 1999 10-K: